mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

    Raphael todo: put captrions below each figure (see examples UAV).
 If there is 1 part from 3 views then tell this in caption as now maybe these are 3 different parts we cannot know.
 For each part tell how many we need e.g., x2, x1, x5.
 If a part consists out of different subparts also mention their names in the caption.

+.. admonition:: todo

+   Raphael todo: this section should include the CAD pictures of 1 uav with payload up to 2 uav with payload.
+I want to see the exact payload yuo use for exps and you should draw it with the correct properties (mass, geometry, inertia, ...) and mention these

 Components
 ^^^^^^^^^^^^^^